 Rabin participated in actions against the Vichy French forces in Syria and Lebanon.
 In 1945, he was deputy commander of the operation that freed 208 Jewish illegal immigrants who had been detained at the Atlit detention camp.
 In 1947, Rabin rose to the rank of Chief Operations Officer of the Palmach.

 During the first of the 1948 Arab-Israeli War, Rabin directed the operations in and around Jerusalem and also fought the Egyptian army in the Negev.
 Around the same time, he married Leah Schlossberg, a reporter working for the Palmach.
 They had two children, Dalia and Yuval.

 Rabin studied at a British staff college until 1953.
-The following year he was appointed head of the IDF and headed Israel’s Northern Command from 1956 to 1959.
+The following year he was appointed head of the Israel Defense Forces (IDF) and headed Israel’s Northern Command from 1956 to 1959.
 In 1964, Rabin was appointed as IDF’s chief of staff by Prime Minister Levi Eshkol.
 In 1967 Rabin led the IDF to a decisive victory in the Six-Day War.
 His strategies, including air supremacy and swift mobilization of reserves, proved successful in the war.

 The victory made Rabin a hero in the eyes of many Israelis, who began to see him as someone who could ensure Israel’s security in the future.

 Retirement from the army and early political career

 Following his retirement from the IDF in 1968, Rabin joined the newly formed Israel Labor Party.
 He was subsequently appointed ambassador to the United States.
 During his five years in Washington, he forged deepening relations with American leaders and played a significant role in promoting “strategic cooperation” with the U.S. The U.S., in turn, provided massive military support to Israel.